chienhsiang-hung/blog/content/posts/2023/What's a PM/index.md

 > For example.
 There is an idea to build a talent matching service website (for plumbers etc.).
 ### Research and Planning
-Try to identify the problems and set a set of features to achieve the goal and answer the question
+Try to identify the problems and set a set of features to achieve the goal and answer the question "why are we working on this?".